Last Updated: Sunday May 17, 2026 · Source: IPEDS & College Scorecard Nov 2025

 Holy Cross College Profile

-Does a degree from Holy Cross College Worth It?
+Is a Holy Cross College Degree Worth It?

 How much does a degree from Holy Cross College Cost?

-The average annual cost of the degree at Holy Cross College is USD: 48808.
+The average annual cost of the degree at Holy Cross College is $48,808.
 As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at Holy Cross College is much less than this.

 At Holy Cross College, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist Holy Cross College as your choice in the form.

-How much a Holy Cross College Graduate make?
+How much does a Holy Cross College Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 50416.
-An average Holy Cross College graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $50,416.
+An average Holy Cross College graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Less Competitive Schools